utkarshvatsd/INVITEALL/README.md

 ## DESCRIPTION

-## In INVITEALL & INVITESALL
+## In INVITEALL & inviteall
-## IN WHICH INVITESALL HAVE DIFFERENT COMMAND HANDLER
+## IN WHICH inviteall HAVE DIFFERENT COMMAND HANDLER
 ## IF U WANT TO SCRAPE MEMBER FROM GROUP
 ## ALL STRING HAVE DIFFERENT COMMAND
 ## IF STRING1 THEN COMMAND HANDLER IS .